Skip to content

 Cause: PDF uses custom fonts or non-standard encoding not supported by text extraction

-Solution 1 - Enable Vision Mode:
+Solution 1 - Retry with the Vision backend:

 Terminal window